-Actuarial assumptions: The total pension liability in the July 1, 2015 and 2014 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability in the July 1, 2016 and 2015 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-- Investment return 7.5% compounded annually net of investment expense and including inflation - Salary increases 4.5% to 8.4% per year including inflation - Mortality rates Active participants and nondisabled pensioners RP-2000 Mortality Table projected to 2010 by Scale AA (disabled pensioners set forward 15 years) - No annual post-retirement benefit increases - Assumed inflation rate 3.0% - Payroll growth 4.0% per year - Actuarial cost method Entry age - Select period for the termination of employment assumptions 10 years
+- Investment return 7.25% for 2016 and 7.5% for 2015, compounded annually net of investment expense and including inflation - Salary increases 4.5% to 8.4% per year including inflation - Mortality rates Active participants and nondisabled pensioners RP-2000 Mortality Table projected to 2010 by Scale AA (disabled pensioners set forward 15 years) - No annual post-retirement benefit increases - Assumed inflation rate 3.0% - Payroll growth 4.0% per year - Actuarial cost method Entry age - Select period for the termination of employment assumptions 10 years

-The actuarial assumptions used in the July 1, 2015 and 2014, valuations are based on the results of the most recent actuarial experience study, which cover the three-year period ending June 30, 2013.
+With the exception of the long-term rate of return used in the July 1, 2016, valuation, the actuarial assumptions used in the July 1, 2016 and 2015, valuations are based on the results of the most recent actuarial experience study, which covers the three-year period ending June 30, 2013.
 The experience study report is dated May 9, 2014.
+The long-term rate of return was modified by the Board during 2016.

-The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and best estimates of geometric real rates of return for each major asset class as of June 30, 2015 and 2014, are summarized in the following table:
+The target asset allocation and best estimates of geometric real rates of return for each major asset class as of June 30, 2016 and 2015, are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Target Allocation Long-Term Expected Real Rate of Return

-U.S. Large Cap Equity 38.0% 5.3%
+38.0% 5.3%

-U.S. Small Cap Equity 6.0% 5.6%
+6.0% 5.6%

-U.S. Fixed Income 25.0% 0.7%
+25.0% 0.7%

-International Stock 18.0% 5.6%
+18.0% 5.6%

-Emerging Market Stock 6.0% 6.4%
+6.0% 6.4%

-TIPS 3.5% 0.7%
+3.5% 0.7%

-Rate Anticipation 3.5% 1.5%
+3.5% 1.5%

-Total 100.0%
+100.0%

+38.0% 6.0% 25.0% 18.0% 6.0% 3.5% 3.5%

-Discount rate: The discount rate used to measure the total pension liability was 7.50% for 2015 and 2014.
+Discount rate: The discount rate used to measure the total pension liability was 7.25% for 2016 and 7.50% for 2015.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and the employers will be made at the current contribution rate as set out in state statute.
-Based on those assumptions, the pension plan's fiduciary net position was projected through 2114 to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The discount rate determined does not use a municipal bond rate.

-Sensitivity of OETA's proportionate share of the net pension liability to changes in the discount rate: The following presents OETA's proportionate share of the net pension liability calculated using the discount rate of 7.50%, as well as what OETA's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50%) or 1-percentage-point higher (8.50%) than the current rate:
+Sensitivity of OETA's proportionate share of the net pension liability to changes in the discount rate: The following presents OETA's proportionate share of the net pension liability calculated using the discount rate of 7.25% for 2016 and 7.50% for 2015, as well as what OETA's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate: